-Sandra Oh Is the First Asian Woman to Be Nominated for a Lead Actress Emmy
+Sandra Oh Is First Asian Woman to be a Lead Actress Emmy Nominee

 Oh earned the nomination for her work as the main character in "Killing Eve."

 The Academy of Television Arts & Sciences announced this year’s Primetime Emmy Awards nominees on Thursday morning.
 To the surprise of no one, shows like Game of Thrones, Westworld, and Handmaid’s Tale topped the list of nominees, but one historic nomination stood out: Sandra Oh for Lead Actress in a Drama Series (Killing Eve).